ESTABLISHMENT OF PARENTAGE

 (a) the individual is legally recognized as a child of the

-individual's natural parents when the individual's natural parents are
+individual's parents when the individual's parents are subsequently married;

 (b) the individual's parentage has been determined by a state